nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 <br>
 #### Clearing all entries : `clear`
-Clears all entries from the Task Manager.<br>
+Clears all entries from the currently displayed list in Tusk.<br>
 Format: `clear`

 <br>